-26. The project will generate 2,830 daily automobile trips with 178 inbound and 88 outbound trips during the evening peak hour.
+The project will generate 2,830 daily automobile 26. trips with 178 inbound and 88 outbound trips during the evening peak hour.
 The additional trips represent a 15.7 per cent increase over existing traffic volumes on the existing two-lane Highway 68, and will have significant adverse impacts in that this highway is currently operating at Level of Service F--beyond its design capacity.
-28. The proposed project will add two access points to the congested Highway 68, at Ragsdale Drive/Ryan Ranch and at York Road.
-The new Ragsdale Drive access point represents a significant adverse impact when compared to an alternative access point off Olmsted Road which is now equipped with a traffic light at Highway 68.